© Crown copyright 2021

 This guidance has been published alongside industry or venue specific guidance, and this should be used alongside this guidance to ensure public safety.
 These include:

-- Guidance for the safe reopening of Places of Worship
+- Guidance for the safe use of places of worship

 - Guidance for hotel and other accommodation providers

-- Guidance for working safely during C19 in the visitor economy
+- Guidance for working safely during COVID-19 in the visitor economy

 - Guidance for people who work or volunteer in heritage locations